RISHAV-44/label-scan-app/push_to_github.md

 ## 🎊 Done!

-Your FoodLabel Scanner project is now on GitHub! 🚀
+Your BiteCheck project is now on GitHub! 🚀